-For a full analysis of the Board's performance please see the Annual Public Performance Report, which the Assessor & Electoral Registration Officer (ERO) presented to the Board on 31 May 2019.
-This can be found at www.renfrewshire-vjb.gov.uk/About Us/Howweare doing.

-Performance information is also reported at every meeting of the Board.
+For a full analysis of the Board's performance, please see the Annual Public Performance Report, which the Assessor & Electoral Registration Officer (ERO) presented to the Board on 29 May 2020.
+Performance information is also updated to every meeting of the Board.